camptocamp/odoo-project-tools/README.md

 ## Project conversion

+Create a new checkout of the project you are working on, with the submodules up-to-date (you will need to start an instance later in the process to get the installed addons, and at that stage of the conversion, the project will not be runnable yet).

 Go to the root of your project and follow the steps below:

 1. Run sync from Vincent's fork of odoo-template